tempoxyz/tempo-ts/.changeset/mighty-games-brake.md

 **Breaking:** As of `viem@2.43.0`, `tempo.ts/chains` and `tempo.ts/viem` have been upstreamed into Viem, and are no longer maintained in this repository.

+Follow the instructions below to migrate:

+### Update Viem

 ```bash
 pnpm i viem@2.43.0
 ```